docutranslate

 - Visit the minerU official website to register and apply for an API.

-- Create a new API Token in the API Token management interface.
+- Create a new API Token in the API Token Management interface.

 If you choose docling

-as the document parsing engine (convert_engine="docling"
+as your document parsing engine (convert_engine="docling"

-), it will download the required
+), it will download the required models from Hugging Face upon first use.

 A better option is to download